Inventory, 12 ct : 15.75

-Cape gooseberries are available year-round, with peak season in the late summer through fall.
+Cape gooseberries are available year-round, with a peak season in the late summer through fall.

-Cape gooseberries, botanically classified as Physalis peruviana, are sweet and tangy fruits that belong to the Solanaceae or nightshade family.
+Cape gooseberries, botanically classified as Physalis peruviana, are sweet and tangy fruits belonging to the Solanaceae or nightshade family.
 Known by many names, including Goldenberry, Husk Cherry, Peruvian Ground Cherry, and Poha berry, Cape gooseberries are native to South America and have spread around the world, naturalizing in many regions.
 Cape gooseberries are of no relation to the common gooseberry and are actually a close relative of the tomato and other members of the nightshade family.
-The tart fruits are viewed through many different perspectives depending on the region they are grown in and can range from being a common, unimportant weed to being seen as a valuable, exported crop.
-Despite their varying reputation, Cape gooseberries are utilized in a wide variety of culinary applications and are considered a niche crop, often grown for local markets or produced for use in processed exports.
+The tart fruits are viewed from many different perspectives depending on the region they are grown in and can range from being a common, unimportant weed to being seen as a valuable, exported crop.
+Despite their varying reputation, Cape gooseberries are utilized in an array of sweet and savory culinary preparations and are considered a niche crop, often grown fresh for local markets or produced for use in processed exports.

-Cape gooseberries are an excellent source of vitamins A and C, which are antioxidants that can help boost the immune system and increase collagen production.
-The fruits also contain phosphorus and calcium to build strong bones and teeth, potassium to balance fluid levels within the body, iron, riboflavin, and have been used in folk medicine for their anti-inflammatory properties.
+Cape gooseberries are an excellent source of vitamins A and C, antioxidants that boost the immune system, increase collagen production, and reduce inflammation.
+The fruits also contain phosphorus and calcium to build strong bones and teeth, potassium to balance fluid levels within the body, iron, riboflavin, and have been used in natural medicines for their anti-inflammatory properties.

-Cape gooseberries are best suited for both raw and cooked applications such as boiling and baking.
+Cape gooseberries are suited for raw and cooked preparations and shine when boiled or baked.
 The husks should be discarded before consumption as they have a bitter taste and are inedible, but they can be used as an ornamental decoration on baked goods and desserts.
 Cape gooseberries can be eaten fresh, out-of-hand as a sweet-tart snack, sliced and tossed into green and fruit salads, chopped into salsas, blended into smoothies, or made into a puree.
 The small fruits are also easily incorporated into cereals, oatmeal, and yogurt and can be sliced and served as a topping over ice cream.
 In England, Cape gooseberries are popularly dipped in chocolate, fondant, icing, or pricked and rolled in sugar as a bite-sized dessert.
 The fruit’s high pectin content also allows the berries to be cooked into preserves, compotes, and syrups for use in pies, crumbles, and tarts.
 In addition to sweet applications, Cape gooseberries are used similarly to tomatoes and can be cooked into gazpacho, mixed into rice and stuffing, baked into bread and muffins, or halved and served with burrata cheese, basil, and a drizzle of balsamic vinegar.
 The berries can also be canned or dried for extended use.
-Cape gooseberries pair well with honey, spices such as cinnamon, cardamom, and pumpkin spice, red grapes, apricots, blueberries, strawberries, ginger, and nuts such as hazelnuts, walnuts, and pecans.
-The fresh fruits will keep 1-2 weeks when stored in a cool and dark place.
+Cape gooseberries pair well with honey, spices such as cinnamon, cardamom, and pumpkin, red grapes, apricots, blueberries, strawberries, ginger, and nuts such as hazelnuts, walnuts, and pecans.
+The fresh fruits will keep for 1 to 2 weeks when stored in a cool and dark place.

 Cape gooseberries earned their name from their commercial success in the Cape of Good Hope in South Africa.
-First introduced in 1807, the fruits became a prevalent ingredient in jams and were a highly exported good in canned form.
-At the peak of their popularity, Cape gooseberries were introduced to Australia from the Cape of Good Hope, and local Australians gave the fruit its “Cape” name in reference to where the fruits originally came from.
-The name stuck and is one of the most prominent names used worldwide for the fruits in the modern-day.
+First introduced in 1807, the fruits became a prevalent ingredient in jams and were highly exported in canned form.
+At the peak of their popularity, Cape gooseberries were introduced to Australia from the Cape of Good Hope, and local Australians gave the fruit its “Cape” moniker in reference to where the fruits originally came from.
+The name stuck and is one of the most prominent names used worldwide for the fruits in the modern day.

-Cape gooseberries are native to Brazil and were naturalized within the Chilean and Peruvian highland region of the Andes Mountains during ancient times.
-The Incas were closely associated with the cultivation of the fruit, and in 1774, the plant was introduced to England from explorers returning from the New World.
-Cape gooseberries then spread to South Africa in 1807 and were also introduced to many other tropical and temperate regions around the world in the 20th century.
-Today Cape gooseberries can be found at specialty and local markets in Asia, especially in China and India, and can also be found in the Philippines, Malaysia, Australia, New Zealand, the Caribbean, South America, and in Hawaii and Florida of the United States.
+Cape gooseberries are native to Brazil and were naturalized within the Chilean and Peruvian highland regions of the Andes Mountains during ancient times.
+The Incas were closely associated with the cultivation of the fruit, and in 1774, the plant was introduced to England by explorers returning from the New World.
+Cape gooseberries then spread to South Africa in 1807 and were also introduced to many other tropical and temperate regions worldwide in the 20th century.
+Today Cape gooseberries can be found at specialty and local markets in Europe, Africa, Asia, especially in China and India, the Philippines, Malaysia, Australia, New Zealand, the Caribbean, South America, and Hawaii and Florida in the United States.